Tiny-Earth/DemoSite/site/src/design.md

 !!! tip ""

-    #### TODO above title + Now You Try
+    #### LOCS to HOCS: Now You Try!

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Choose one:

-    - Select an existing learning objective from your course.
+    Above, we asked you to imagine the third week/day for your course and some learning objectives for that moment in time.

+    Select one of those objectives.
 Does it communicate the desired cognitive level and incorporate one or more facets of science?
 How would you update it, if needed?
-    - Write a new learning objective for your course that communicates the desired cognitive level for one or more facets of science.

 ### Step 2.
 Determine acceptable evidence.